MagicalUnitato/CS-2136-OOP-JAVA/README.md

 ### Prerequisites

-Any IDE you like oi, i don't judge (netbeans ftw)
+Any IDE you like oi, i don't judge (netbeans ftw) (but im a changed man now so INTELLIJ BEYBI)

 ## Built With